AgriculturalModelExchangeInitiative/Crop2ML/doc/user/usecases.rst

 ============
 **Usecases**
 ============
-We describe some case studies involving the declarative representation of legacy models in CropML formatof some crop modeling platforms.
+We describe some case studies involving the declarative representation of legacy models in Crop2ML format of some crop modeling platforms.